Parc 55 and Hilton Union Square (Review)

 Parc 55 Hotel

-Our room had a modern clean decor with chairs so deep that they begged to be incorporated into some kind of pillow fort.
+Our room had a modern, clean decor, and the chairs were so deep that they begged to be incorporated into some kind of pillow fort.

 Parc 55 Hotel